Nursing (543)

 543-106 - Nursing Health Promotion

-Focuses on topics related to health promotion for individuals and families throughout the lifespan.
-Covers the developing family, which includes reproductive issues, pregnancy, labor and delivery, postpartum, the newborn, and the child.
-Explores the spectrum of healthy families to discern patterns associated with adaptive and maladaptive behaviors applying mental health principles.
-Emphasizes teaching and supporting healthy lifestyle choices for individuals of all ages.
-Nutrition, exercise, stress management, empowerment and risk reduction practices are highlighted.
-Study of the family will cover dynamics, functions, discipline styles and stages of development.
+This course focuses on topics related to health promotion for individuals and families throughout the lifespan.
+Topics include reproductive issues, pregnancy, labor and delivery, post-partum, the newborn, and the child, adaptive and maladaptive behaviors applying mental health principles.
+An emphasis is placed on teaching and supporting healthy lifestyles choices for individuals of all ages.
+Nutrition, exercise, stress management, empowerment, and risk reduction practices are highlighted.
+Study of the family will cover dynamics, functions, discipline styles, and stages of development.
 (Prerequisites: 543-101 Nursing Fundamentals; 543-102 Nursing Skills; 543-103 Nursing Pharmacology; 543-104 Nursing: Introduction to Clinical Practice; 806-179 Advanced Anatomy and Physiology; 809-188 Developmental Psychology)

 3 Credit hours